PolyArch/cs259/08-project.md

 If you have a simulator-hacking project, you'll need to choose a set of benchmarks that are appropriate for evaluation of your idea.

-SpecCPU 2017: [(Download here -- Licensed for UCLA only)](https://ucla.box.com/s/jx5nv8j96g7x4l2tlznc7ixs30ot853r):  This is a fairly broad benchmark suite for single core applications.
+SpecCPU 2017: [(Download here -- Licensed for UCLA only, technically should be used on tetracosa)](https://ucla.box.com/s/jx5nv8j96g7x4l2tlznc7ixs30ot853r):  This is a fairly broad benchmark suite for single core applications.

  A few others simple ones:
 * [Mediabench](http://mathstat.slu.edu/~fritts/mediabench/): Mostly video/image compression/decompression.